aheze/OpenFind/README.md

 **Note:** Inside `SearchNavigationController`, the search bar height is calculated from the main view controller's search view model.
 Since the main and details heights should be the same, this shouldn't matter yet.

+### Make Realm compile times shorter
+Specified = with actual realm.
+Only use in Find-New Template = with mock Realm data, speed up.
+Use this for other targets.